AWeber-Imbi/imbi/legacy/imbi-api/CONTRIBUTING.md

     ^D
     $

-You can also use `docker-compose exec` to spawn a shell and use the ldap utilities directly on the container.
+You can also use `docker compose exec` to spawn a shell and use the ldap utilities directly on the container.
 The admin user is `cn=admin,dc=example,dc=org` with a password of `admin`.
 The `userPassword` in the document is the Base-64 encoded SHA1 checksum of the plaintext password.